davesee/terraform-azurestack/README.md

 Access key\
 The access key can be added to the provider.tf, environment\dev\dev.env file or used in the init reconfigure below.
 3. $ terraform init

+Using the access key directly (not saved in the code)
 ```
 terraform init -reconfigure \
     -backend-config="access_key=accessKeyFromAzureStorageAccountLength88Char==" \